Empowering Agrifood System with Artificial Intelligence: A Survey of the Progress, Challenges and Opportunities: Progress Review of AI Methods in Agrifood Systems

+EL techniques have become increasingly popular in recent years to improve the generalization ability of ML models.
+By combining multiple base models, EL methods can compensate for errors and deficiencies in individual models, leading to more robust and accurate predictions \cite{zhang2019california}.
+Bagging and Boosting are the two most commonly used EL techniques in ML.
+Among bagging approaches, the RF employing multiple decision trees has been widely adopted for crop yield prediction \cite{filippi2019approach,kayad2019monitoring,maimaitijiang2020soybean,han2020prediction}.
+Filippi et al. \cite{filippi2019approach} develops yield prediction models for wheat, barley, and oilseed rape based on MODIS-EVI time series data and the RF algorithm, respectively.
+The cross-validation results demonstrate that the RF model yields accurate predictions.
 In contrast to Bagging methods, many variants of Boosting techniques have also been applied in crop yield prediction.
-For instance, \cite{zhang2019california} integrates vegetation indices, canopy cover, and climate data obtained from Landsat and UAV imagery to predict almond yields in the Central Valley of California, using Stochastic Gradient Boosting.
-Similarly, \cite{kamir2020estimating} and \cite{zhang2019combining} employ the XGBoost algorithm to predict the yields of maize and wheat, respectively.
+For instance, Zhang et al. \cite{zhang2019california} integrates vegetation indices, canopy cover, and climate data obtained from Landsat and UAV imagery to predict almond yields in the Central Valley of California, using Stochastic Gradient Boosting.
 Additionally, GBRT \cite{meroni2021yield}, light gradient boosting machine (LightGBM)\cite{zhang2021integrating}, and adaptive boosting (AdaBoost) \cite{wang2020combining} have also been applied in the context of yield prediction.

-However, ML algorithms still suffer from the issues of overfitting, long-time training, and limited representation ability.
-These issues affect their performances, especially in large-range prediction tasks.

-Recently, by automatically extracting the inherent deep features of targets, DL technology presents powerful representation ability \cite{lecun2015deep}.
-It has exhibited superior performances compared to existing process-based crop simulation models or ML methods on large-scale crop yield prediction tasks yield\cite{zhang2021integrating,nevavuori2019crop, maimaitijiang2020soybean}, where CNN and LSTM are the most commonly utilized architectures.